Christian support of Donald Trump: Characteristics

+On August 21, 2019, while gaggling with reporters at the White House, President Trump proclaims "I am the chosen one" and looks up at the sky.

+Trump posted this image to his Truth Social account on April 12, 2026.
+After criticism, the post was quickly deleted.

 Some Christian Trump supporters view him as divinely ordained and "chosen by God", and some compare him to Jesus, with opposition to him seen as spiritual warfare.
-Trump shared and played a video entitled "God Made Trump" at several of his rallies explicitly comparing him to a messianic figure in religious terms.
-Trump is frequently described among some of his Christian supporters as an Old Testament hero, with Cyrus the Great or David frequently mentioned.
+Trump shared and played a video entitled "God Made Trump" at several of his rallies, explicitly comparing him to a messianic figure in religious terms.
+Trump is frequently described among some of his Christian supporters as an Old Testament (Hebrew Bible) hero, with Cyrus the Great or David frequently mentioned.
 The New York Times describes his supporters seeing him as one of several "morally flawed figures handpicked by God to lead profound missions aimed at achieving overdue justice or resisting existential evil".
 This framing has been described as "vessel theology" which allows for support of Trump and excuses his prior sexual misconduct and adultery.
 Trump has strong support with members of the dominionist New Apostolic Reformation, and many Trump administration officials are aligned with the group.

+Christian support for Donald Trump is often regarded as theologically and morally puzzling given his personal background as a thrice‑married, wealth‑oriented, reality‑television business mogul with a publicly flamboyant lifestyle - as well as his sexual assault scandals, impeachments, indictments, and lawsuits.
+This perceived inconsistency arises from the apparent tension between traditional Christian moral expectations—particularly within conservative evangelical and other historically orthodox Protestant circles—and the political allegiance many adherents have shown toward Trump throughout his public career and presidency.